michaelpeluso/Program-Snippets/Processor-Simulation/README.md

 # Processor-Simulation #
-An simulation of serial computing, timesharing, or multitasking.
+A simulation of serial computing, timesharing, or multitasking.
 Written in Python.

 **A config file must be run with this document in which includes the instructions for this program.
 The config.txt file serves as an example.
 The config file has the following structure:**